KOSMOS+

 ABOUT THE GATHERING

 Join us for a cosy and informal gathering to celebrate the conclusion of the Cassini Tours and the final NeurAstra projects of 2024.
 This event will be a wonderful opportunity to reflect on the year’s milestones, share memorable highlights, and connect with fellow members in a relaxed and welcoming setting.
-We look forward to seeing you there as we wrap up the year with great company, inspiring conversations, and treasured memories to carry into the future.
+We look forward to seeing you there as we wrap up the year with great company and inspiring conversations.

 NAEP I Gathering at CERN